pedrotypes/claude-flow/readme.md

 ./thoughts  # storage for tickets, research and plans
 ```

+## Credits

-This is taken and slightly modified from:
+This is based on:
 https://github.com/humanlayer/humanlayer

+Go check it out, it's awesome.

 ## Workflow